Ruins of Adventure

 Chance of Spell Failure:

-- A -4 penalty is applied to this roll for each level by which the spell exceeds the level of the spellcaster.
-For example, a 3rd-level spellsinger attempting to invoke a 5th-level spell would suffer a -8 penalty to her proficiency check.
+- A +4 penalty is applied to this roll for each level by which the spell exceeds the level of the spellcaster.
+For example, a 3rd-level spellsinger attempting to invoke a 5th-level spell would suffer a +8 penalty to her proficiency check.
+(Remember that with proficiency checks the goal is to roll under your proficiency score.)

 Interrupting the Dance:

 Usually, the only thing that happens when a spellsinger character fails her dancing roll is that the magic simply doesn’t take effect.
 While this can be somewhat anti-climactic, it isn’t harmful.
-If, however, the modified roll is a 0 or less, the character suffers a catastrophic failure.
+If, however, the modified roll is a 20 or more, the character suffers a catastrophic failure.
 When this happens, the spell results in a Wild Surge.

 Rest and Fatigue: